ghiculescu/fake_password_field/README.md

 Prevents Safari from autofilling password fields you don't want autofilled.
 See http://stackoverflow.com/questions/22817801/how-to-disable-auto-fill-in-safari-7 for a good explanation of the bug.

-Tested on Rails 4 but probably works on older versions too.
+Tested on Rails 4.
+(Probably works on other versions too, if anyone is keen to test & update the gem's dependencies.)

 ### Installing